 4. Drink Breaks

-- Drinks break after 10 overs.
+- Drinks break after half of the allocated overs bowled.

 - Drinks break will be 5 minutes max.

 - Drinks will be taken on the field of play and no extra time will be allowed.
 Drinks breaks allowed after half of the allocated overs bowled, however layer(s) may be allowed drinks in natural breaks in the game – when a wicket falls, injury breaks, lost ball etc. However this is at the umpires discretion and permission.
 Drinks and drink breaks will be taken ON the field of play and players require permission to leave the field of play.